firebitsbr/fraud-detection-neuromorphic/docs/GITHUB_SECRETS_SETUP.md

 # Execute
 docker run -p 8000:8000 maurorisonho/fraud-detection-neuromorphic:main

-# Ou use in the docker-withpoif
+# Ou use in the docker-compose
 # Substitua "build: ." for:
 # image: maurorisonho/fraud-detection-neuromorphic:main
 ```